Laurea gets the largest number of additional student places for bachelor’s degrees in Finland

 This notable investment in education is in line with the Government Programme as well as the report released by the preparation group, led by Martti Hetemäki, which was set up to plan Finland’s measures for dealing with COVID-19 and its aftermath.
 Increasing the amount of student intake is an effective way to raise the level of education in Finland and support the country’s recovery from the coronavirus crisis.

-- Laurea University of Applied Sciences will proudly fulfill its social responsibility and will offer the full number of proposed additional student places, says President and CEO Jouni Koski.
+- Laurea University of Applied Sciences will proudly fulfil its social responsibility and will offer the full number of proposed additional student places, says President and CEO Jouni Koski.

 - We are particularly pleased that the additional places target degree programmes that are attractive and offer good employment prospects.
 This will help stimulate and rebuild our country, he adds.